cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 ## rseqc
-CAN NOT GET RSQEQC to conistently work get error messages some times may have to do with samtools in conda
+CAN NOT GET RSQEQC to conistently work.
+Same as qualimap below. get error messages some times may have to do with samtools in conda
 DO NOT RUN until container with rseqc/samtools/rsamtools is OK